 My guess is that a much higher percentage of people would save their information if they got an automatic backup solution in place first, so that’s what we’ll start with.
 You can manually manage backups as well, but we’ll cover that in another post as automatic backups will give us the most bang for our buck.

 You can use most any external hard drive, but it will need to be formatted for macOS if it didn’t come that way from the manufacturer.
-If you don’t have an external hard drive, this 1TB (1,000GB) option by Seagate is great for $60.
-It’s plug and play ready, doesn’t need an external power source, and has a large enough capacity for most people (check how much storage you’re using by clicking in the top left → About This Mac → Storage).
-They also offer 2 and 4TB options.
+If you don’t have an external hard drive, this 2TB option from Western Digital is great.
+It’s preformatted for Mac, doesn’t need an external power source, and has a large enough capacity for most people (check how much storage you’re using on your Mac by clicking in the top left → About This Mac → Storage).

 The only reasons your Time Machine automatic backups will stop is if you turn it off manually, eject/unplug your external hard drive, or turn off your computer.
 If you turn your machine off regularly or use a MacBook, your backups will continue automatically when you plug your external drive back in and your machine is on.